eraofchaos/eraofchaos.github.io/units/Beholder.md

 ---
 title: "Beholder"
 permalink: /units/Beholder/
-excerpt: "These multi-eyed monsters are clever.
+excerpt: "Units These multi-eyed monsters are clever.
 For them, all the creatures are servants."
 unitID: 703
 last_modified_at: 2020-12-01
 lang: en